• Skip to primary navigation

 Hide Search

-Home/Disability & Inclusion/Including People with Disabilities in the New Year Planning
+Home/Disability & Inclusion/Including Disabled People in the New Year Planning

 Here we are at the beginning of a new calendar year.
 With all that transpired in 2020, people are looking for new possibilities—a place where they feel welcomed.
 Even though 2020 challenged us to do ministry in new ways, the challenges have allowed us to reach communities who for a long time have felt abandoned and pushed to the margins.
 The church was able to expand beyond the four walls that previously enclosed all of us.
 We have been able to offer Christ to the world.